anna099/hegel/culture/2-cultural-formation.md

    but nonetheless is 'the totality which holds together' the other elements -- corresponding to social essence *as such*, the ground 'from which [social phenomena] start and to which they return.'

+The cultured world is thus divided into two estates: state power (which Harris identifies with 'public service' in general) and wealth.[^18] In keeping with its unhappy dualism, cultural consciousness quite clumsily comes to regard the former as *good* and the latter as *bad*.
+State power is understood as the 'unchanging *essence*' grounding all individuals, while wealth is the institution through which individuals come to realise themselves *as* singular individuals -- and, since culture despises self-interest and prioritises the 'general' good, it looks with disdain upon wealth.[^19] Again, this is consistent with a Christian view of society: Augustine divides the world in a similar manner, into two 'cities', one that lives by the standard of 'flesh' (that is, indviidualistic human affairs) and the other by the standard of 'spirit'.
+'The earthly city was created by self-love reaching the point of contempt for God, the Heavenly City by the love of God carried as far as contempt of self ...
+The former looks for glory from men, the latter finds its highest glory in God, the witness of a good conscience.'[^20]

+This division is not so rigid, however.
+We saw in unhappy consciousness that the believer who surrendered themselves to God was actually self-obsessed, taking pains over their 'willing, acting, and consuming', and we learned in the animal kingdom that activity that *seems* purely individualistic is in fact always public, always dissolved into 'the doing of each and all'.[^21] In the same way, the 'self-interest' of wealth actually benefits everyone in its production of *common* wealth; 'each in his own consumption benefits everyone else.'[^22] Likewise, state power is the source of social stability in which everyone is able to find and express their individuality.
+Both estates are intrinsically related to one antoher, and self-consciousness thus realises its capacity to *choose* between the two (or, indeed, to choose neither of them).
+Do I want a life of pbulic service, or of making wealth?
+With regards to the elemental analogy above, therefore, *self-consciousness has become fire* in its capacity to choose and judge between the dual sides of society.